Education Leadership, Management and Policy

-The M.A. program and the Education Specialist (Ed.
+The Executive Master of Arts (M.A.) program and the Education Specialist (Ed.
 S.) program in Education Leadership, Management and Policy program are ideal for working professionals who wish to pursue the following specialty areas in educational administration: School Superintendent, School Principal, Supervisor, Director, Special Educational Leader, Charter School Leader, Bi-Lingual Education Leader, and Catholic School Leader.
 This accelerated, 39-credit, blended/hybrid program is offered through a cost-effective and convenient schedule providing weekend on-campus and online course offerings.

 This program allows students to earn an M.A. or an Ed.S. degree (if student already possesses a master's degree) within a two-year, accelerated time frame.
 Classes are taught by outstanding Seton Hall professors and special visiting faculty practitioners, who are experts in their fields.
 This program meets all NJDOE requirements to apply for Principal, Supervisor, and School Administrator Certification, has state to state reciprocity, and is nationally recognized by the Council for the Accreditation of Educator Preparation (CAEP).

-The M.A. program and the EStudents complete 18-credit hours through on-campus courses (one per semester); 15 credits via online courses; and six credits of administrative internship.
+The M.A. and Ed.S. students complete 18-credit hours through on-campus courses (one per semester); 15 credits via online courses; and six credits of administrative internship.
 On-campus classes meet only two weekends per semester (Fall, Spring and Summer) on Friday evenings, Saturday morning and afternoon, and Sunday mornings.
 The curriculum reflects a powerful blend of theory and practical application and courses are offered at a discount of 40% off the traditional graduate tuition.